 It promotes intersectoral collaboration and high-quality research between our two organisations to produce the necessary evidence to ensure policies in all sectors contribute to improving health and health equity.

-about how Cochrane is already working with the WHO and influencing WHO policies on issues like reproductive health, nutrition and the H1N1 pandemic
+about how Cochrane is working with WHO on issues like reproductive health, nutrition and the H1N1 pandemic